 theatre club

-Do you often see theatre alone, and wish you had someone to talk with about what you see?
+Do you love theatre, and wish you had more people to talk with about it?

 Come to Theatre Club!